magic-YuanTian/Selective-Prompt-Anchoring/README.md

 For more parameters, please check the official [Huggingface Transformers' generation documentation](https://huggingface.co/docs/transformers/en/main_classes/text_generation).

-## Model Compatibility

-SPA is a model-agnostic algorithm.
-Our implementation inherits the [Huggingface Transformers](https://github.com/huggingface/transformers) generation API.
-It *should* work for any LLM.
-Please follow the documentation on the corresponding [Huggingface model pages](https://huggingface.co/models).

-## 🧩 Hyperparameter Settings
+## 🧩 Practical Hyperparameter Settings

-1. **Anchoring strength**:
+1. `strength` (Anchoring Strength):
    - When you want to increase the model's attention/text emphasis
        - If `modulated_by_prob = True`, you can give a relatively high value of **anchoring strength** (e.g., 20).
        - If `modulated_by_prob = False`, we recommend a value less than 2.
        - If you are pursuing an optimal value, you can easily tune this value through grid search on your benchmark.
 Our experiment demonstrates that this value follows a simple pattern (as value increases, performance first improves, then declines), and it is easy to tune by dozens of examples.
    - For reducing (`0 < anchoring_strength < 1`) or reversing (`anchoring_strength < 0`), please set the value based on your concrete needs.

-2. **modulated_by_prob**: We recommend setting `modulated_by_prob=True` for stable results.
+2. `modulated_by_prob` (Weight influence by token probabilities): We recommend setting `modulated_by_prob=True` for stable results.
 Set it as False if you aim for precise control or have other development needs.

-3. **use_attention_mask**: Set `True` by default for more reliable performance, unless you detect any performance issue, you can set it as `False`, SPA supports a backup masking strategy by special tokens.
+3. `use_attention_mask` (whether to use attention mask or just special token masking): Set `True` by default for more reliable performance, unless you detect any performance issue, you can set it as `False`, SPA supports a backup masking strategy by special tokens.

+## Model Compatibility

+SPA is a model-agnostic algorithm.
+Our implementation inherits the [Huggingface Transformers](https://github.com/huggingface/transformers) generation API.
+It should work for **any** LLM in [Huggingface model collections](https://huggingface.co/models).
+Please follow the corresponding model documentation for detailed instructions.

 ## 📜 License